buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

     Address of the master the worker should connect to.
 Use if you master machine does not have proper fqdn.
     This value is passed to the docker image via environment variable ``BUILDMASTER``

+``hostconfig``
+    (optional)
+    Extra host configuration parameters passed as a dictionary used to create HostConfig object.
+See `docker-py's HostConfig documentation <http://docker-py.readthedocs.org/en/latest/hostconfig/>`_ for all the supported options.

 Setting up Volumes
 ..................